hpc2n/linux-command-line-101/docs/intro.md

 - Has many flavours that are open-source and free
 - Has lots of applications

-While Linux is only used on 2-3% of desktops, the vast majority of web servers (>96%), most mobile devices (Android is based on the Linux kernel), and all supercomputers on the <a href="https://en.wikipedia.org/wiki/TOP500" target="_blank">Top500 list</a> run Linux.
+While Linux is only used on about 3% of desktops, the vast majority of web servers (>96%), most mobile devices (Android is based on the Linux kernel), and all supercomputers on the <a href="https://en.wikipedia.org/wiki/TOP500" target="_blank">Top500 list</a> run Linux.

 For all of these reasons, and many more, it is a good idea to be proficient in Linux.
 This course aims to help you with that.

-!!! seealso
+!!! seealso "See also"

     There is much more information about <a href="https://en.wikipedia.org/wiki/Linux" target="_blank">Linux on Wikipedia</a>.